-- 1. Official transcript showing: - a. an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - i. completion of an Introduction to Social Work course, with a minimum grade of C, OR Brescia's Survey of Social Work course;

-- ii.
-NOTE: Students who do not have required prerequisites may be admitted on a conditional basis with the expectation that the courses are completed prior to the beginning of the MSW program.
-At the Program Director's discretion, a student may be given time up to the University's deadline for course withdrawal to complete prerequisite courses (approximately mid-semester).
-If the prerequisite requirements are not complete by that date, the student will be withdrawn from all MSW courses with a grade of W. - NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services) within the last five years. - b.
-GPA - i. a grade point average (GPA) of 3.0; if applying for advanced standing: 3.2 GPA. - 1) For non-Brescia graduates, the cumulative GPA is used. - 2) For Brescia graduates, the GPA for the major is used. - ii. upon written request, applicants with a marginally low GPA may be considered if - they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
-Examples of the evidence that could be included in the request include the following: - o successful completion of graduate course work; - strong GRE scores; - o strong writing skills; and - strong work history in human services (multiple years, with references). - 2.
-A completed application packet, submitted electronically, that includes the following: a. a completed application form; - b. a typed, personal statement, 3-4 pages, addressing - i. ability to use distance learning technology; - ii. motivations for applying to an MSW program and career goals; - iii. examples of how the student's personal values are congruent with the values of professional social work; - iv. an example of when the student sought supervision or consultation to resolve a difficult situation; and - v. how the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - c.
+- 1. Official transcript showing: - a. an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - i. completion of an Introduction to Social Work course, with a minimum grade of C or Brescia's Survey of Social Work course; - ii.
+NOTE: Students who do not have required prerequisite may be admitted on a conditional basis with the expectation that the courses or course is completed prior to the beginning of the MSW program. - b.
+NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE-s International Social Work Degree Recognition and Evaluation Services) within the last five years. - c.
+GPA - i. a grade point average (GPA) of 3.0; if applying for advanced standing: a grade point average of 3.2. - 1.
+For non-Brescia graduates, we use the cumulative GPA; - 2.
+For Brescia graduates, we use the GPA of the student's major. - ii. upon written request, applicants with a marginally low GPA may be considered if they address the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
+Examples of the evidence that could be included in the request include the following: - 1. successful completion of graduate course work; - 2. strong GRE scores; - 3. strong writing skills; and - 4. strong work history in human services (multiple years, with references). - 2.
+A completed application packet, submitted electronically, that includes the following: - a. a completed application form; - b. a typed, personal statement, 3-4 pages, addressing - i. ability to learn using distance learning technology; - ii. motivations for applying to an MSW program and career goals; - iii. examples of how the student's personal values are congruent with the values of professional social work; - iv. an example of when the student sought supervision or consultation to resolve a difficult situation; and - v. how the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - c.
 Application to the advanced standing program requires a copy of the applicant's final field evaluation OR a written recommendation from the Director of Field Education or the agency field instructor. - 3.
 Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL) - a.
 550 on the paper-based TOEFL, or - b.
 79 on the iBT TOEFL